dustinmichels/mit-transportation-analytics/docs/memo.md

 2. Since the Logan Airport is a common destination, extra care should be taken to make trip planning more clear and ergonomic.
 This may involve:
    - Ensuring that the Silver Line is presented as a single route, regardless of the terminal you depart at.
    - Improving the geocoding of the airport to provide a more meaningful endpoint.
+3. Despite the costs, the MBTA should continue to maintain an in-house trip planning app to promote positive user experiences in powerful ways.

 ## Case study: MIT to Logan Airport

-One trip that was interrogated goes from MIT to the Logan Airport.
+One trip that was investigated goes from MIT to the Logan Airport.
 The MBTA's transit planner provides two trip suggestions, both of which have some counterintuitive elements.

 ![MIT to Airport](img/trip1_mbta.png)

-### Two silver lines
+### Issue 1: Two silver lines

 The first trip suggestion involves taking the Red Line from Kendall/MIT to South Station, then transferring to the Silver Line SL1 to the airport.
 What is strange is that this trip appears to involve _two_ silver lines.